 Most unsecured business loans are paid back on time with little hassle.
-Many of us will go years without missing a payment on all types of online business loans.
+Many of us will go years without missing a payment on all types of loans.
 That doesn’t mean you don’t need to know what happens if you default on an unsecured business loan.
-Although we all intend to pay back the money we borrow, sometimes the inevitable happens and we are left making some tough choices.
+Although we all intend to pay back the money we borrow, sometimes the inevitable happens, and we are left making some tough choices.
 If you find yourself unable to repay any of your small business loans, it’s important to understand what is going to happen and take advantage of every opportunity to address the issue.
 As always, we don’t want our readers to take this information as legal or financial advice.
-We’re not experts on this topic and it’s always best to consult with an attorney or financial specialist if you’re in danger of defaulting on any type of financing.
+We’re not experts on this topic or anything else that can be construed as legal advice.
+It’s always best to consult with an attorney or financial specialist if you’re in danger of defaulting on any type of financing.

 The Difference Between Secured and Unsecured Financing